EpiPen Complications & Device Failures

-The four most common EpiPen complications reported to the U.S. Food and Drug Administration account for 80 percent of all complications with the devices.
-But some of these most common problems are also among the most serious complications of the devices.
+The four most common complications reported to the FDA account for about 80 percent of all reports involving the pens.
+Some of the most common complications are also among the most serious.

 |Complications Reported||Cases Reported Between 1993 and 2017|

-|Expired Product Administered||242|
+|Expired Product Administered||320|

 Bloomberg reported in 2017 that failures or malfunctions resulted in more than 220 hospitalizations and were associated with seven deaths through mid-September that year.

 An accidental injection of epinephrine can cause numbness or tingling around the injection site.
 It can also increase heart rate or lead to heart palpations.
 In some rare cases, unintentional injections can cause tissue death.

 - Injection site injuries including bruising, bleeding, discoloration or skeletal injury

 - Local reactions at the injection site including loss of feeling, coldness and pallor

 - Loss of blood flow to hands or feet if injected into fingers or toes